SPECIAL REPORT: What The Train Derailment in East Palestine, Ohio Can Teach Us About CBRN Events

 And if you have kids?

-(Image courtesy of The NBC Kids Survival Kit)
+The NBC Kids Survival Kit

 Have a plan for your pets ahead of time.

-If you’re going to strap a gas mask on your face, it’s because you recognize that there are inhalational threats in the area.
+Now, if you’re going to strap a gas mask on your face, it’s because you recognize that there are inhalational threats in the area.
 But what about your dog or cat?
 Can you keep them safe as well?
-This is where our FirstBreed Collapsible CBRN Animal Ark.
-When combined with our MB-90 PAPR and appropriate filters, your pets will be much more protected from CBRN events while you evacuate than if you just tossed them into the trunk of your car.

 Have some means of gathering information.

-Thankfully, in this case, people in East Palestine, Ohio, still had power and cell service.
-They could get information from their TV, phones, and the internet.
-But that’s not always a given.
-The “state of nature” is to have nothing in this regard.
+Thankfully, in this case, the people of East Palestine, Ohio still had power and cell service.
+This means that they could get information from their TV, phones, and the internet.

 There’s a chance this type of infrastructure may not work without electricity.